Have you ever sat down to start a new writing project only to find yourself sitting there, hours later, staring idly at

 Outsmarting the Missing Muse

 Yes, you can get along without your muse.
 I won’t lie to you and tell you that writing without your muse is the same.
-It’s less pleasant, more time consuming, and makes you feel like a struggling hack rather than the brilliant writer that you are.
+It’s less enjoyable; it takes longer; and it can be frustrating.
 Still, life (and work and writing) goes on whether the muse is at your beck and call or not.

 First, figure out why your muse failed to show up.
 Here are some reasons mine runs off and hides:

 - I’m not into this particular project and neither is she.

 - The muse’s secret entrance is blocked by my stress, fatigue, or hunger.

 - She’s put in her time for the day and has clocked out (the well’s run dry).

 Once I recognize the problem, it’s a little easier to cope with the muse’s absence.
 I still miss her, but now that I know why she’s a no-show, I’m ready to forge ahead without her.